ladas-larry/redux-chrome-extension/README.md

 `npm start`

-1. gulp
-2. chrome skrze chrome reload
-- pokud vypnu gulp a spustím jej znovu, musím to vše celé dodatečně restastovat manuálně

-Redux is perfect, becouse you can run it even it

 Browserify and Watchify are used for building scripts and it's blazing fast.
 For more details see: (https://github.com/gulpjs/gulp/blob/master/docs/recipes/fast-browserify-builds-with-watchify.md)
 - after running, please Reload just once manually to establish the connection for livereload